sanja-byelkin/ActButton/README.md

 setup (then you can release button).

-Default wifi for setup is "ActButton" and password is "ab1234567890ab" (it can be changed in setup).
+Default wifi for setup is "ActButton" and password is "ab1234567890ab" (it can (and shoud!) be changed in setup).
 When you connect to the setup Wifi all web connections will redirected to the button setup web page.
 On the setup page there is http buttons:
 * OK - save parameters and shutdown